 - Must have a valid Virginia Operator’s license and reliable transportation.

 - TAP participates in the Virginia DMV Driver Alert Program.
 Employees who operate a TAP vehicle or their personal vehicle to conduct TAP business may be subject to driver record monitoring through the Virginia DMV Driver Alert Program.

 - Must pass drug screening.
-Some positions require positive complete background including health, criminal, sex offender, and child protective services.
+Some positions require positive complete background screening including: criminal, sex offender and child protective services.

 Equal Opportunity Employer/Drug Free Workplace